tanvirrifat1/candyMap/README.md

           see lat lng location
        2. you can edit information
        3. you can delete account just change isDeleted filed ==> false==true

+Parent create and sendMail==>
+       1. If candyGiver create to parent account
+       2. when you create account then auto send email
+       3. Implement nodemailer

 functionality ===>